-In May 2004, a 'Waste Awareness and Education Strategy' was published setting out how the Council intends to increase recycling and reduce waste.
-This is also a National Indicator (NI192).
-Over this monitoring period 37.87% of household waste was recycled which is just below the target figure of 38.2%.
+In July 2009, a new 'Waste Awareness and Education Strategy' was published setting out how the Council intends to increase recycling and reduce waste.
+This is also a one of Corporate Objectives and is monitored by a Local Indicator (PI ES10).
+Over this monitoring period (2010/11) 41.2% of household waste was recycled, which is below the target figure of 53.7% (as agreed in the Lancashire Waste Management Strategy).
+The target has now been revised to a more achievable 43% for 2011/12.

-Pollution control improvements-
+Pollution control improvements

-Indicator LPI EH6 monitors the percentage of air pollution complaints responded to within 2 days.
-Over this monitoring period 84.5% were responded to within this timeframe, which is 5.5% below the target of 90%.
+Indicator PI EH6 monitors the percentage of air pollution complaints responded to within 2 days.
+Over this monitoring period 85.25% were responded to within this timeframe, which is 4.75% below the target of 90%.